 Institutional policies, procedures and publications are regularly reviewed to assure integrity in the representations of mission, programs, and services.
 The catalog is the primary source of this information, and it undergoes an annual review and update (links to annual catalog revisions).
 The annual catalog update and addenda offer opportunities for the most recent changes to be communicated to all stakeholders.
 (Catalog website) To offer holistic student support, the institution provides a list of services to assist with extracurricular needs.
 These services are not only reflected in brochures around campus but can also be found in the catalog and on our website.
 (BIT website, catalog page 76-88)

 The college participates in District Council which reviews district policies and procedures according to a schedule.
 This monthly meeting is comprised of representatives from the Academic Senates, YFA, and management, and at this meeting, recommended changes are regularly vetted by the constituent groups.
+(District Council minutes) College Council also regularly reviews College and District policies and recommends revisions as necessary.
+(CC minutes)

 Analysis and Evaluation:

-The annual catalog review and publication of later addenda offer ample opportunity for constituents from across campus to vet the changes and updates made to policies and procedures.
+Review of policies and procedures is a regular part of the College Council agenda, with the opportunity for constituent recommendation.
+The annual catalog review and publication of later addenda provide program staff and faculty opportunity to recommend and review changes and updates made to published information.
 The completion of the annual update ensures that the information included is the most timely and accurate so students can meet their educational goals.

 Standard I.C.6